ToonLunk/OAS-CAHPS-Auditor/readme.md

 - Ensures no duplicate rows based on MRN
 - and more!

-## TODO

-- Check for "REPEAT" to the right of rows in INEL where nothing else is highlighted/marked
-- Add option "--6month" to check the 6month repeat file and make sure all data is there and in the right place.
-  -- When this option is used, the program should ask the user to input the directory where the 6month files are located.
-Then it should be saved in the .env file for future use.

 ## Installation

 If you have the distribution package (ZIP file):